Héctor Guerrero: Total Nonstop Action Wrestling (2007–2015)

 On March 1, 2007, Total Nonstop Action Wrestling announced that Guerrero had been hired by TNA as a Spanish color commentator.
 On March 8, 2007, he was presented with an award for "achievements in the sport of professional wrestling" by TNA and the Hispanic Legacy Foundation.
 On May 1, 2008, Guerrero accepted an offer from The Latin American Xchange (LAX) to become their new (on-screen) advisor and mentor.
 On May 11, 2008, Guerrero managed LAX to three victories and the TNA World Tag Team Championship.
 He interfered in the second and third matches, first helping Homicide pin A.J.
 Styles, and then helping remove Johnny Devine from Team 3D's corner.
 On the Sep.
 25 2008 edition of Impact!
 Guerrero, Homicide and Hernandez fought Beer Money, Inc. (Robert Roode, James Storm and Jacqueline) in a six-person "Loser's Manager Leaves Town" match.
 The match ended when Roode pinned Hernandez.
 As a result of the match Guerrero was no longer able to manage Homicide and Hernandez in TNA.
 After leaving LAX, Guerrero returned to color commentating.
 On the September 10, 2009 edition of TNA Impact!, Guerrero confronted Eric Young and the other members of The World Elite during an in-ring promo when Young tried persuading Hernandez to join their group.
 On April 28, 2015, Guerrero announced on Twitter that he officially left the company after 8 years.
 His profile has been moved to TNA's Alumni roster.
 Guerrero has since started his own Pro Wrestling Consulting Company.

 Personal life

 Guerrero is the son of Salvador "Gory" Guerrero Quesada and a member of the Guerrero wrestling family.
 His uncle, Enrique Llanes, was a wrestler, as were his brothers, Chavo, Mando and Eddie, and his nephew, Chavo, Jr. He is Christian.
 Héctor is also married to his longtime sweetheart Penny.
-Hector also worked as a PE teacher at Mintz Elementary in Brandon, Florida from 2002 to 2009.
+As of 2013, Guerrero was working as a physical education teacher in Hillsborough County, Florida.